Part Three: BC and DR Processes

 We then move on to look at how these metrics can be applied to business continuity (BC) and disaster recovery (DR) planning and we'll also have a look at BC and DR in general, how it works, and the associated processes and techniques.
 Finally, we move on to testing BC/DR planning and the types of tests we can use.

-If you have any feedback relating to this course, please reach out to us at support@cloudacademy.com.
+If you have any feedback relating to this lesson, please reach out to us at support@cloudacademy.com.

 Learning Objectives